Exam-Style Online Test | 11 Chemistry: Organic Chemistry

 50 / 50

-50. Which of the following is the functional group in ethers?
+50. Which of the following is true regarding the –I (inductive electron-withdrawing) effect?

 Please provide accurate information so we can send your Achievement Certificate by mail.